Birding Tour St Maarten and St Martin

 Whichever month we’re in, there will always be birds to see and interesting phenomena taking place on St Maarten and St Martin: in summer we’ll have our resident birds breeding and in winter we see birds from the Northern Americas coming to our island to escape the cold.
 We’ll also see a variety of land birds, many of which are endemic to the Lesser Antilles and the Caribbean.
-During this 3,5 hour tour we’ll visit at least one salt pond, one fresh pond, rocky coast line and sandy shore.
+During this 3,5 hour tour we’ll visit at least one salt pond, one fresh pond, a bushy area and sandy shore.

 Birdwatching is best done during the early hours of the day.
 It’s a bit cooler then and the sun casts a softer light over our avifauna which is especially nice when you are also into photographing the birds and other wildlife we’ll come across.
 Depending on whether there are guests coming off a cruise ship and which time the ship arrives in port we’ll start the tour at 7.45 am or 8.30 am.